glenn20/micropython-espnow-images/README.md

           the message out of the buffers before the rssi value is updated in e.peers (see docs).
 This also reduces the workload in the internal function (espnow_recv_cb()).
     - ESP32 images are built with v4.2 IDF
       - If `micropython.mem_info()` was only showing ~64k RAM, this should be fixed
     - ESP32S2 and ESP32C3 are built with v4.4 IDF.
+    - No new ESP8266 images as there are no differences from prior uploads.

 - [20220413_espnow-g20-v1.18-10-ge68d28c8b](20220413_espnow-g20-v1.18-10-ge68d28c8b):
   - Branch **[espnow-g20-v1.18](https://github.com/glenn20/micropython/tree/espnow-g20-v1.18)** patches applied against Micropython release v1.18 on 13 April 2022.